General Nutrition Guidelines

 Eat your vegetables.

 A nutrient-rich diet is integral and essential to a vibrant life and smart healing.
-You can chose to become an unplugging, tree-hugging, green-smoothie-chugging, meditating, levitating whole food guru or you can start with three glasses of water and an apple a day.
+You can choose to become an unplugging, tree-hugging, green-smoothie-chugging, meditating, levitating whole food guru or you can start with three glasses of water and an apple a day.
 The main thing is to start where you are.

 I offer you the culmination of thirty years of personal experimentation and clinical experience as well as a Bachelor’s degree in Nutritional Medicine.
 I've read pretty much every book I could find on nutrition, from butter coated bacon to no-fat vegan.
 I've probably even tried eating that way to see what would happen.
 Distilling all the books and all the research comes down to one simple phrase, one that you probably heard through your entire childhood; "Eat your vegetables."
 Thanks, Mom.